 - Ember Spirit

 - Centaur Warrunner

 A-tier heroes can be just as strong as those above them.
 Members of A-tier often have higher pick rates as they’re less likely to be banned than S-tier heroes.
 The heroes on this list could even break into the top tier after small balance patches.

 This tier generally consists of heroes who can win their lane by themselves and possess mobility spells.
 Farming fast will also be a plus for these heroes to extend their early lead.

 B-tier: Pocket-picks, outliers

 - Lone Druid

 This is not an end-all list of heroes to pick.
-As mentioned, the flexibility of roles and laning in Dota 2 means that even the most unorthodox picks and strategies can work at times.
-And with the huge variety of heroes available to play, there’s almost always a way to fit that one hero into your composition.
+As mentioned, the flexibility of roles and laning in Dota 2 means that even the most unorthodox picks and strategies can sometimes work.